Nonprofit Law in India

 The Societies Registration Act does not prohibit the inurement of any earnings of the society to any private shareholder or individual.
 However, such a society may not enjoy tax exemption.

-The Indian Companies Act (2013) provides in Article 8 that a limited, not-for-profit company (“Section 8 company”) must direct any profits towards the realization of the company’s objectives and prohibits the payment of any dividend to its members.
+The Indian Companies Act (2013) provides under Section 8 that a limited, not-for-profit company (“Section 8 company”) must direct any profits towards the realization of the company’s objectives and prohibits the payment of any dividend to its members.

 B. Proprietary Interest